 On October 30, 2017, we entered into a new credit facility (the "2017 Senior Secured Credit Facility").
 Bank of America Corporation served as administrative agent with Bank of America Corporation, Wells Fargo & Co. and Fifth Third Bank served as joint lead arrangers and joint bookrunners.
 The 2017 Senior Secured Credit Facility consisted of \$40.0 million in term loans and a \$110.0 million revolving line of credit.
-For a summary of the 2017 Senior Secured Credit Facility, please refer to Note 5 to the accompanying condensed consolidated financial statements and to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" of Part II, Item 7 of our Form 10-K. As of March 31, 2019, we had \$32.5 million of term loans outstanding and \$66.3 million of available capacity under our revolving line of credit.
+For a summary of the 2017 Senior Secured Credit Facility, please refer to Note 5 to the accompanying condensed consolidated financial statements and to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" of Part II, Item 7 of our Form 10-K.

 On May 9, 2019, we replaced our existing 2017 Senior Secured Credit Facility with a new 2019 senior secured credit facility (the "2019 Senior Secured Credit Facility").
 The 2019 Senior Secured Credit Facility consists of a \$300.0 million revolving line of credit, together with an option to increase the revolving line of credit and/or obtain incremental term loans in an additional principal amount of up to \$50.0 million in the aggregate (subject to the receipt of additional commitments for any such incremental loan amounts).
-The 2019 Senior Secured Credit Facility accrues interest, at LIBOR (based upon an interest period of one, two, three or six months or, under some circumstances, up to twelve months) or, at the option of the Company, the base rate (defined as the highest of (x) the Bank of America prime rate, (y) the federal funds rate plus 0.50% and (z) LIBOR plus 1.00%), plus an applicable margin of up to 3.25% for LIBOR loans and up to 1.25% for base rate loans, in each case depending upon the consolidated total leverage ratio, as defined in the agreement.
+The 2019 Senior Secured Credit Facility accrues interest at LIBOR (based upon an interest period of one, two, three or six months or, under some circumstances, up to twelve months) plus an applicable margin of 2.25% to 3.25% (2.50% as of June 30, 2019), or the base rate (defined as the highest of (x) the Bank of America prime rate, (y) the federal funds rate plus 0.50% and (z) LIBOR plus 1.00%), plus an applicable margin of 0.25% to 1.25% (0.50% as of June 30, 2019), in each case depending upon the consolidated total leverage ratio, as defined in the agreement.
 Interest is payable at the end of the selected interest period, but no less frequently than quarterly.
-Additionally, the 2019 Senior Secured Credit Facility requires the Company to pay unused commitment fees of up to 0.30% on any undrawn amounts under the revolving line of credit and letter of credit fees of up to 3.25% on the maximum amount available to be drawn under each letter of credit issued under the agreement.
+Additionally, the 2019 Senior Secured Credit Facility requires us to pay unused commitment fees of 0.15% to 0.30% on any undrawn amounts under the revolving line of credit and letter of credit fees of up to 3.25% on the maximum amount available to be drawn under each letter of credit issued under the agreement.
 The maturity date of the 2019 Senior Secured Credit Facility is May 9, 2024.
+At June 30, 2019, there was \$160.4 million available for borrowing under the revolving line of credit.